Comparing Ethernet Cables – Cat5 vs Cat5e vs Cat6 vs Cat6a vs Cat7 vs Cat8

 1. Cat5: Cat5 cables are suitable for basic internet connections and are commonly used in home networks or small businesses with low bandwidth requirements.
 They can support speeds up to 100 Mbps.

 2. Cat5e: Cat5e cables are an upgraded version of Cat5 and are suitable for environments that require higher speeds and reduced interference.
-They can support speeds up to 1 Gbps and are commonly used in larger business networks or for streaming media.
+They can support speeds up to 1 Gbps and, in many cases, 2.5 Gbps over existing runs.

 3. Cat6: Cat6 cables are designed for high-performance networks and are ideal for demanding applications such as video streaming, online gaming, and data centers.
-They can support speeds up to 10 Gbps and provide better protection against crosstalk.
+They can support speeds up to 10 Gbps on shorter runs (typically to 55 m) and provide better protection against crosstalk.

 4. Cat6a: Cat6a cables are an enhanced version of Cat6 and are suitable for industrial or commercial applications.
-They have stricter specifications for interference and can support higher speeds of up to 10 Gbps over longer distances.
+They have stricter specifications for interference and can support higher speeds of up to 10 Gbps over distances up to 100 meters.

-5. Cat7: Cat7 cables are designed for environments that require even higher speeds and greater interference protection.
-They are commonly used in data centers, server rooms, and other high-density network applications.
+5. Cat7: Cat7 cables are designed for environments that require greater interference protection within the ISO/IEC ecosystem.
+They are commonly used where Class F channels and non‑RJ45 connectors (GG45/TERA) are specified.
 Cat7 cables can support speeds up to 10 Gbps and frequencies up to 600 MHz.

 Choosing the right category of Ethernet cable depends on your specific network requirements and the speed and bandwidth needed for your applications.